MCS-150 Form: FMCSA Biennial Update Requirements

 Who Must File the MCS-150 Form?

-All regulated entities operating commercial motor vehicles in interstate commerce must submit Form MCS-150.
-This includes for-hire carriers, freight forwarders, and owner-operators engaged in interstate operations.
-Even if you no longer operate or your company has stopped running, you must still file a biennial update unless you have officially deactivated your USDOT number with the FMCSA.
+Any regulated entity operating commercial motor vehicles in interstate commerce must submit Form MCS-150.
+This includes for-hire carriers, private carriers, freight forwarders, owner-operators, and other carriers engaged in interstate operations.

 When to File: Biennial Update Schedule